DoD-Platform-One/bigbang/docs/understanding-bigbang/concepts/encryption.md

 ## Deploy Private Key

-> This must be completed before deploying Big Bang or else deploying Secrets will fail.
+> This must be completed before deploying Big Bang or else deploying secrets will fail.

 ### GPG

-1. Deploy your SOPS private key to a secret named `sops-gpg` in the cluster
+1. Deploy your SOPS private key to a secret named `sops-gpg` in the cluster.

    ```shell
    gpg --export-secret-keys --armor <new key fingerprint> | kubectl create secret generic sops-gpg -n bigbang --from-file=yourkey.asc=/dev/stdin